 Support for the first academic year must be in available assets such as a checking account or savings account.
 In the case of Stratford University, you must have assets to cover the tuition for the first three ten-week quarters (one academic year) and the associated living expenses for 7.5 months

 Total cash requirements to cover the first academic year are shown on the table below.
-This table assumes that graduate students take two courses (9 credits) per quarter and undergraduate students take three classes (13.5 credits) per quarter at the current tuition of $370 per credit for undergraduate courses and $410 per credit for graduate courses.
+This table assumes that graduate students take two courses (9 credits) per quarter and undergraduate students take three classes (13.5 credits) per quarter at the current tuition of $370 per credit for undergraduate courses, $445 per credit for graduate courses and $3750 per quarter for ESL.
 Living expenses are assumed to be $1000 per month.
-Please note that if you start with ESL, your tuition for the first academic will be lower ($1850 per quarter).

 Financial Support Cash Requirements

 |Academic Level||Tuition per Academic Year||Living Expenses per Academic Year||Total Cash|